siteorigin/influence/README.md

 This theme is originally based on Underscores (_s) starter theme http://underscores.me/

-Bundled Resources
+Icon Font
 ---------------
-* The font influence-icons contains icons from the Feather icon set.
+The font influence-icons contains icons from the Feather icon set.
 Copyright Cole Bemis, licensed under MIT - http://colebemis.com/feather/

-* The menu icon in influence-icons is by Greg Priday and licensed under the same MIT license for consistency.
+The menu icon in influence-icons is by Greg Priday and licensed under the same MIT license for consistency.

+Font created using Icomoon - http://icomoon.io

 Change Log
 ---------------